-The Micromite eXtreme can drive a SSD1963 display using a 16-bit parallel bus for extra speed.
+The Micromite eXtreme (but not the Micromite eXtreme64) can drive a SSD1963 display using a 16-bit parallel bus for extra speed.
 The extra I/O pins for this are listed as SSD1963-DB8 to SSD1963-DB15 on the pinout tables in this manual and they must be connected to the pins labelled DB8 to DB15 on the I/O connector on the SSD1963 display.